MichaelStott/tech-squawks/web/content/aws/canonical_requests/signing.md

 weight: 2
 ---

 All canonical requests include a hash value generated from the API parameters and account credentials.
-When AWS recieves an API request, it generates the same hash from the provided API parameters and compares it to the original request.
+When AWS receives an API request, it generates the same hash from the provided API parameters and compares it to the original request to validate the identity of the caller.
 If the request hash and the AWS-generated hash do not match, the request is denied.
 The process of generating this request hash is known as _signing_.[^1]

 {{% notice info %}}
-There are two versions of AWS signing, version 4 and version 2, with version 2 actively being deprecated at the time of writing.
+There are two versions of AWS signing, version 4 and version 2, with version 2 being deprecated at the time of writing.
 As such, only version 4 is explored here.
 {{% /notice %}}

 #### Version 4 Signing

 The version 4 signing process consists of the following steps and components[^2]:

 1. Creating the _credential scope_: This value restricts the request to the target service and region and is of the following format: `TIMESTAMP/REGION/SERVICE/SIGNING_VERSION` where the timestamp value is of form _YYYYMMDD_.